mmahad865/reading-notes/README.md

 # Mahad's reading notes

 _Growth mindset is a way of challenging yourself, don't let failure describe you.
-Tough times don't last, tough people do_
+Tough times don't last, tough people do, it can determind how you will achieve suceess in life._

+# **Reminder**

 - Keep trying
 - Keep moving forward